tom-draper/matplotlib-colors/README.md

 ### Colormaps

-All new color maps can be added to matplotlib simply by calling the `register_cmaps` function.
+New colormaps can be added to matplotlib by calling the `register_cmaps` function.
 The desired colormap can be specified by name with the cmap argument.

 ```py
 from matplotlib_colors import register_cmaps